hybridbad/CV-1/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |

-I am Makers Fellowship graduate currently looking for my next challenge.
+I am Makers Fellowship graduate currently working at the Capgemini Applied Innovation Exchange.
 My background in engineering has crafted me into an extremely technical individual with a love of problem solving.
-I am profoundly deaf, I want to prove to other deaf people that they can make it in the tech industry, hopefully one day I can help them in the future.
+I am profoundly deaf, I want to prove to other deaf people that they can make it in the tech industry, hopefully one day I can help them in the future to achieve their dreams.

-Looking to kickstart my career in the tech sector of London or surrounding Surrey areas.

 ### <a name="skills">Skills</a>